infi-nl/alibi/README.md

 ## Acknowledgements

-This project uses a lot of open source tooling, which I am graful for.
+This project uses a lot of open source tooling, which I am grateful for.
 In no particular order:

 * Clojure(Script)
 * ring